Will Merced get any break from the hot weather this week? Here’s what you should know

 How hot can the ground get on a scorching day?

-Meteorologist Cindy Bean said temperatures are expected to reach a high of about 97 degrees Monday, before slowly dropping as the week progresses.
+Meteorologist Cindy Bean said temperatures should slowly drop as the week progresses following Monday’s near 100-degree weather.

 High temperatures for Tuesday and Wednesday are expected to be about 95 degrees and about 92 degrees on Thursday and 91 degrees on Friday, according to Bean.